tpoisot/ms_connectance_complexity/ms_conn_compl.md

 that the same mechanisms that limit the *realized* network space may affect ecological properties, thus emphasizing the need not to discard connectance in profit of more emerging properties in future ecological network analyses.

+**Acknowledgements:** We thank Luis Gilarranz, Miguel Lurgi, and Enrico Rezende for comments, and Amael LeSquin for discussions on algebra.

 # References